-If any of the County's PSPRS and CORP plans used the municipal bond rate along with the long-term expected rate of return to calculate the discount rate for the year ended June 30, 2023, include the following table and paragraph: Discount rates-The following discount rates were used to measure the total pension/OPEB liabilities:
+If any of the County's PSPRS and CORP plans used the municipal bond rate along with the long-term expected rate of return to calculate the discount rate for the year ended June 30, 2025, include the following table and paragraph: Discount rates-The following discount rates were used to measure the total pension/OPEB liabilities:

+PSPRS

-PSPRS Sheriff PSPRS Attorney Investigators CORP Detention CORP Dispatchers CORP AOC
+PSPRS Sheriff Attorney Investigators CORP Detention CORP Dispatchers CORP AOC

-Pension
+Pension •

 Discount rates 7.2%

-Change from prior year (0.1)
+Change from prior year (0.0)

 Health insurance premium benefit

 Discount rates 7.2%

-Change from prior year (0.1)
+Change from prior year (0.0)

-The projection of cash flows used to determine the PSPRS and CORP discount rates assumed t :hat plan member contributions will be made at the current contribution rate and that employer contribution ons will be made at rates equal to the difference between the actuarially determined contribution rate and the ne member rate.
-Based on those assumptions, the,, and CORP AOC plans' fiduciary net position was projected to be available to make all projected future benefit payment s of current plan members.
-Therefore, the long-term expected rate of return on plan investments was applied to all periods of projected benefit payments for these plans to determine the total pension/OPEE 3 liability.
-However, based on the above assumptions, the plan's fiduciary net position า was projected to be insufficient to make all projected future benefit payments of current plan membe rs.
-Therefore, to determine the total pension/OPEB liability for this plan, the long-term expected rate of return on plan investments of 7.2 percent was applied to periods of projected benefit payments throug h the year ended June 30, 20 A municipal bond rate of percent obtained from the as of June 30, 2022 , was applied to periods of projected benefit payments after June 30, 20
+The projection of cash flows used to determine the PSPRS and CORP discount rates assumed that plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the difference between the actuarially determined contribution rate and the member rate.
+Based on those assumptions, the \\\\\\\\, and CORP AOC plans' fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Therefore, the long-term expected rate of return on plan investments was applied to all periods of projected benefit payments for these plans to determine the total pension/OPEB liability.
+However, based on the above assumptions, the \\\\\\ plan's fiduciary net position was projected to be insufficient to make all projected future benefit payments of current plan members.

+Therefore, to determine the total pension/OPEB liability for this plan, the long-term expected rate of of return on plan investments of 7.2 percent was applied to periods of projected benefit payments through the year ended June 30, 20 .
+A municipal bond rate of percent obtained from the as of June 30, 2024, was applied to periods of projected benefit payments after June 30, 20